zakcutner/fastgrep/README.md

 ### Appendix

 - Requires Rust to be installed, can be obtained from [here](https://www.rust-lang.org/).
+- Greater job sizes will result in more lines being loaded into memory at once.
 - Please open an issue for any questions!